 Software development teams that realize the need to transition to CI/CD can start small—with some of the regression tests, for example.
 There will be some challenges, but these will be growth cramps that are to be expected as your team strengthens its testing suites with automation.
 The benefits will eventually become evident as your investment in the right framework and the best technical approach for your environment.

 While Selenium and Appium are respectable solutions for testing web and mobile apps, they are unquestionably tedious to maintain.
-Functionize’s Adaptive Event Analysis gives you more power and flexibility and helps you greatly minimize the burden of manual reconfiguration and maintenance.
+Functionize's ML Engine gives you more power and flexibility and helps you greatly minimize the burden of manual reconfiguration and maintenance.
 Companies that invest substantially in test automation initiatives will attain a competitive position that fully exploits their CI/CD pipelines.
 This will translate directly into faster delivery of higher quality products and delighted customers.